keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

     ...
     ```

-1. Save the changes to that file.
+1. Save changes to that file.

-1. Now it's time to commit your changes.
-First locally, and then push it to the remote repository.
+1. Commit your changes and push it to the remote repository.

     ```console
     $ git add .